 Despite its success and widespread bipartisan support, the future of the Land and Water Conservation Fund is in jeopardy.
 Without action by Congress to reauthorize it, the LWCF will sunset on Sept.
 30, 2018.

 Sportsmen and women depend on the public hunting and fishing access and quality fishing and wildlife habitat that the Land and Water Conservation Fund has provided for generations.
-Now is the time to reauthorize and fully fund this important program for future generations of America’s hunters and anglers.
+Join BHA in letting your Congressman know that now is the time to reauthorize and fully fund this important program for future generations of America’s hunters and anglers.